 The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-If you have very bad credit, Progressive could be a better option for you.
-On average, Progressive offers better rates than Infinity for prospective clients with credit scores of less than 580.
-Those with outstanding credit — a score of 800-plus — should consider Progressive, which typically beats Infinity by $2,561 annually.
-View common insurance costs by credit score for Infinity and Progressive below.
+If you have very poor credit, Progressive could be a better option for you.
+On average, Progressive offers more affordable rates than Infinity for drivers with credit scores of less than 580.
+Those with exceptional credit — a score of 800 or higher — should lean toward Progressive, which typically beats Infinity by $2,561 annually.
+View common insurance rates by credit tier for Infinity and Progressive below.

 |Credit level||Progressive avg. annual premium||Infinity avg. annual premium|